9th8/up-to-date-real-world-haskell/22-web-client-programming.md

 specified tag, all tags with a certain name, the literal text contained within a part of an XML document, or any of a number of other things.
 There is also an operator `(/>)` that chains `CFilter` functions together.
-All of the data that we\'re interested in occurs within the `<channel>` tag, so first we want to get at that.
+All of the data that we're interested in occurs within the `<channel>` tag, so first we want to get at that.
 We define a simple `CFilter`: